unraid/docs/docs/unraid-os/overview/ui-reference.md

 ![WebGUI](../assets/webgui.png)

-The WebGUI is composed of different navigation elements that give you access to different aspects of the server management:
+The WebGUI is composed of different navigation elements that give you access to different aspects of the server management.
+These are:

+* The navigation bar (and system shortcuts)
+* Your account options
+* The status bar

 ## Navigation bar